fraktalio/fmodel/README.md

 }
 ```
 ### State-stored aggregate
 State stored aggregate is using/delegating a `Decider` to handle commands and produce new state.
+It belongs to the Application layer.
 In order to handle the command, aggregate needs to fetch the current state via `AggregateStateRepository.fetchState` function first, and then delegate the command to the decider which can produce new state as a result.
 New state is then stored via `AggregateStateRepository.save` suspending function.